prisma/specs/generators/Readme.md

 To add a generator to a Prisma project and run it, the following steps are needed:

 1. Create an executable file, which handles the generation
-2. Point to that file in the `schema.prisma`
+2. Point to that file in your `schema.prisma`
 3. Run `prisma2 generate`

 ### 1. Create an executable file